Skip to content

 </html>

-4. Format the points attribute: List the coordinate pairs for each vertex in the points attribute, separating the x and y values with commas and each pair with a space.
+To define the shape, list the coordinate pairs in the points attribute.
+Separate the x and y values of each pair with a comma, and separate each pair with a space.
+For example: points="30,30 50,35 70,50".

 Example of the SVG <polyline> element with straight lines: